15 Clever Ways to Use Leftover Red Wine

 Flavored butter is a versatile refrigerator staple that can easily be turned into a pan sauce in minutes, and leftover red wine is a flavorful add-in.
 Red wine butter pairs especially well with steak.

 Get our recipe for Grilled Steak with Red Wine Butter.

 Red wine reductions make flavorful glazes for meats and vegetables, Scott said.
 The addition of a full-bodied red wine makes dishes taste like they took hours to make.
 Pair leftover red wine, orange marmalade, and strawberries with salmon.

 Get the recipe from Cupcakes & Kale Chips.

-Leftover red wine works well in marinades, Scott said.
+Leftover red wine works well in marinades, Scott says.
 The acidity of red wine helps tenderize meat, like steak and chicken, and it keeps it moist while cooking.

 Get the recipe from How Sweet Eats.

 Sangria—a mix of red wine, muddled fruit, brandy, sugar, and ice—is a simple way to use up leftover red wine and a "refreshing Spanish treat" perfect for summer, Scott says.
 Sangria can incorporate just about any fruity flavor.

 Get the recipe from Sally's Baking Addiction.

 Scott suggests adding club soda, ice, and fruit as a garnish to leftover red wine to make a classic spritzer.
 Leftover wine lends itself to endless spritzer recipes, including using flavored sparkling water and different fruits.
 Cherry and rosemary pair well for a refreshing spritzer.

 Get the recipe from Running to the Kitchen.

 Mulled wine is best enjoyed during the cold-weather months, and it tops Scott's list of best leftover red wine uses.
 Simmer red wine with brandy, fruit, and spices for a cozy drink traditionally served around the holidays, he says.
 Blueberries, cinnamon, and clove can turn leftover red wine into Glühwein, a cozy German holiday drink.

 Get the recipe from Live Eat Learn.